 Charmed his way through peak ranks of Abwehr.
 Spied for full five years of WWII, did not get caught.
 Received Order of the British Empire.

-Dusan Popov, codename “Tricycle,” was the real life James Bond: handsome, cultured and confident.
+Dusan Popov, codename “Tricycle,” was a real life James Bond: handsome, cultured, and confident.
 He was a very successful lawyer in Yugoslavia.
-He was very popular among ladies, they just loved him, and he loved them back.
-He was a friend of Ian Fleming so many people believe that he is one of the real life inspirations for James Bond.
+Popov was popular among the ladies.
+They loved him, and he loved them back.
+He was a friend of Ian Fleming, so many people believe that he is one of the real life inspirations for Bond.

 Despite speaking fluent German and having many German friends, he secretly hated Hitler.
 So when the Germans approached him to become a double agent for them, Popov immediately contacted MI6 and offered his services.

-Obviously British intelligence did not trust him immediately, but when he told the name of the German officer (Johann Jebsen) who contacted Popov, he won their trust, because the German officer was a double agent working for MI6.
-The British started to provide him carefully devised information which he delivered to Abwehr and received promotions.
-In a few months, Germans started to consider him a very valuable asset.
+Obviously, British intelligence did not trust him immediately, but when he told them the name of the German officer (Johann Jebsen) who contacted him he won their trust, because the German officer was a double agent working for MI6.
+The British started to provide him carefully devised information, which he delivered to Abwehr and received promotions.
+In a few months, Germans started to consider him a valuable asset.

-Popov was sent to USA in 1941 by the Germans.
+Popov was sent to the USA in 1941 by the Germans.
 They gave him a three-page questionnaire about US defense systems.
-His mission was to find answers of all those questions.
-Out of those three pages, one whole page consisted of detailed questions about defense systems of Pearl Harbor.
-Popov told in a televised interview that he had contacted FBI chief J. Edgar Hoover and informed him about German interest in the Hawaiian island, but Hoover did not report to seniors.
+His mission was to find answers to all of those questions.
+Out of those three pages, one whole page consisted of detailed questions about the defense systems of Pearl Harbor.
+Popov said in a televised interview that he had contacted FBI chief J. Edgar Hoover and informed him about German interest in the Hawaiian island, but Hoover didn’t report it to his superiors.
 Why?
 That is still a mystery.
 Maybe the German-speaking, Yugoslavian playboy did not seem trustworthy.